 (Transition) But on what basis should Christians trust the Word to work?
-Is there indisputable evidence that attests to the reliability of It?
+Is there indisputable evidence that attests to the reliability of it?
 That’s the first point I want to make.
-I want to disclose how the Bible is wholly dependable and prepared to work for you.
+I want to disclose how the Bible is wholly dependable and readied to work for you.
 And my first point is this:

 1. God himself used his Word to create the universe.

-I realize this first point is a “by faith” example.
-But as Christians, living “by faith” is what God calls us to do.
+I realize this point is a “by faith” example.
+But as Christians, living “by faith” is what God demands of us.
 Paul says in 2 Corinthians 5:7, “For we live by faith, not by sight.”
-Thus, I’ll proceed with confidence with “Point 1.”
+Thus, let’s proceed with “Point 1.”

 John 1:1—3 says this: “In the beginning was the Word, and the Word was with God, and the Word was God.
 (2) He was in the beginning with God.
 (3) All things were made by him, and without him was not any thing made that was made.”